 These are just a few materials costs you can anticipate.

-Materials that make up a home account for a significant portion of the cost to build a duplex.
+Materials that make up a home account for a significant portion of the cost of building a duplex.
 Another portion is labor costs, which we will dive into next.

 When you build a duplex, there are several labor costs associated with the construction process.
 These can add to the cost of materials to help approximate the cost.